|

 R-199-137 - Highlights sung by Metropolitan's Astrid Varnay and Paul

-Schoeffler (released by the end of
+Schoeffler (released by

 The Flying Dutchman